joonho3020/joonho3020.github.io/articles/xls-article.md

 }
 ```

-Another good decision that they made is to not have any compiler dialects.
-Dialects usually fragments the compiler infrastructure and kills interoperability of the passes.
+Another good decision they made was not to include any compiler dialects.
+Dialects typically fragment the compiler infrastructure and hinder the interoperability of passes.

 ### Generic tooling side

-There are also some good features in XLS in terms of generic tooling.
+XLS also offers some strong features in terms of generic tooling.

-- First of all, the inline testbench was pretty lightweight and easy to use (it is definitely better than writing verilog testbenches).
+- First of all, the inline testbench is quite lightweight and easy to use—definitely an improvement over writing Verilog testbenches.

-- In XLS you can "JIT" your design into native code to perform functional simulation (a benefit of the custom compiler approach).
-This was fast and useful for initial pipecleaning of the design.
-Also, using print statements to debug code was another benefit.
+- In XLS, you can “JIT” your design into native code to perform functional simulation, which is a benefit of the custom compiler approach.
+This method is fast and useful for the initial pipecleaning of the design.
+Additionally, the ability to use print statements for debugging is another advantage.

-- Bazel as the main build system.
-Bazel's cacheing & incremental compilation support provided a very quick edit-run-debug loop (I guess this is a compliment towards Bazel though).
+- Bazel is used as the main build system.
+Its caching and incremental compilation support provide a very quick edit-run-debug loop (though this is more of a compliment toward Bazel).

 ---

 ## XLS pitfalls

-There are a couple of bad design decisions that renders XLS useless.
-Lets take a look at each one.
+There are a few poor design decisions that render XLS useless.
+Let’s take a look at each one.

 ### Abstraction is all that matters

-The biggest problem of XLS is that the abstraction at which this language is built on is "wrong"[^1].
-If you take a look at traditional HLS tools (e.g. Catapault or System-C), the biggest advantage they have over hand-written RTL is that it enables developers to work on higher level abstractions.
-This usually means that HLS tools have some sort of control flow synthesis which frees the designer from having to reason about the control path in a cycle-by-cycle, bit-by-bit manner.
-Automating this processes alleviates a huge burden as debugging the control flow is where hardware designers spend most of their time. **However, XLS draws the abstraction boundary where they don't support control flow synthesis.** What this means is that if you have an complicated FSM that you want to write, you cannot describe the circuit in an imperative style language and rely on the compiler to synthesize the control logic.
-Rather, you have to explicitly instantiate all the hardware state that is required to control the FSM and make sure it is doing what you expect it to do.
-Lets look at an example.
-The below code block is a GCD module expressed in XLS.
-As you can see below, all the necessary state to express the FSM (i.e. `GCDState`) has been explicitly instantiated by the programmer.
-You can also see that the `next` function looks very similar to an FSM written using RTL.
-This is definitely not what we want from an HLS tool.
+The biggest problem with XLS is that the abstraction on which this language is built is fundamentally “wrong” [^1].
+Traditional HLS tools (e.g., Catapult or SystemC) have a significant advantage over hand-written RTL by allowing developers to work at higher levels of abstraction.
+These tools typically support control flow synthesis, freeing designers from having to reason about the control path on a cycle-by-cycle, bit-by-bit basis.
+Automating this process alleviates a huge burden, as debugging control flow is where hardware designers spend much of their time.

+However, XLS sets its abstraction boundary by not supporting control flow synthesis.
+This means that if you have a complex FSM (Finite State Machine) to implement, you cannot describe the circuit in an imperative-style language and rely on the compiler to synthesize the control logic.
+Instead, you must explicitly instantiate all the hardware state required to control the FSM and manually ensure it behaves as expected.

+Let’s consider an example.
+The code block below is a GCD module expressed in XLS.
+As you can see, all the necessary state to express the FSM (i.e., GCDState) has been explicitly instantiated by the programmer.
+Moreover, the next function closely resembles an FSM written in RTL, which is definitely not what we want from an HLS tool.

 ```rust
 struct GCDState<N: u32> {